bevyengine/bevy-website/content/news/2023-07-07-bevy-0.11/index.md

 This is much better.
 The shading changes according to the light direction too!
 However, the specular highlights on the corner are overbearing, almost noisy.

-On a purely physical levels, _we shouldn't see the specular highlights_, because the lighted part of the bricks are facing the sun (duh) not the camera.

 Let's see how a depth map can help:

 ```rust